-While coronavirus concerns have derailed much of the 2020 horse racing season, the 2020 Breeders’ Cup plans to proceed as normal in November.
-The implications this has for handicapping the event are numerous, but there should be no disruptions in betting on the Breeders’ Cup online via licensed ADWs or in-person at OTBs barring new lockdown orders.
+While coronavirus concerns have derailed much of the 2020 horse racing season, the 2020 Breeders’ Cup plans to proceed as normal as possible on November 6th and 7th.
+The implications this has for handicapping the day’s races are numerous.
+However, there should be no disruptions in betting on the Breeders’ Cup online via licensed ADWs or in-person at OTBs barring any last-minute lockdown orders.

 Where to Bet on the 2020 Breeders’ Cup Online

-It is legal to bet on the Breeders’ Cup online in most states through licensed betting apps and websites that are run by reputable, well-known names in racing such as Churchill Downs and TVG among others.
+It is legal to bet on the Breeders’ Cup online in most states through licensed betting apps and websites run by reputable, well-known names in racing such as Churchill Downs and TVG, among others.

 For most horse racing fans, the easiest way to watch and wager on the Breeders’ Cup is with one of the above providers.
-Each offers mobile betting apps for iOS and Android devices, free racing programs in most cases, live streaming offered at no additional fee and advanced handicapping tools.
+Each provides mobile betting apps for iOS and Android devices, free racing programs in most cases, live streaming at no additional fee, and advanced handicapping tools.

 States Where It is Legal to Bet on the Breeders’ Cup

 The legality of online and off-track horse racing betting is decided at the state level, leaving a patchwork of laws across the country.
 Some states regulate online horse racing betting, others prohibit the activity, and yet others have little to say on the matter one way or another.